Mayors in New Zealand: Charles Mackay

 Mackay (1875–1929) was mayor of Whanganui and a convicted attempted-murderer.
 In 1920, Mackay shot Walter D'Arcy Cresswell, after Cresswell allegedly threatened to out Mackay as a homosexual following alleged advances by Mackay towards Cresswell.

 Percy Murphy

 Murphy (1924–2009) was the country's first Māori mayor.
 His iwi was Ngāti Manawa and he was their last surviving member who served as a soldier in the 28th Māori Battalion, having enlisted at the age of 16.
 He served on the Murupara Borough Council and then was the mayor of Murupara from 1960 to 1969.
 He was very involved with his iwi and his marae after being mayor.

 Tim Shadbolt

-Shadbolt (b.
-1947) is the country's longest-serving mayor and a national icon.
+Shadbolt (1947–2026) was one of the country's longest-serving mayors and a national icon.
 He served for eight terms as mayor of Invercargill, almost continuously since first being elected in 1993.
 He was also previously mayor of Waitemata.
 He failed to win re-election in 2022.